-7.12 Employee benefit costs
+Employee benefit costs 7.12

 The Bank operates a defined contribution retirement benefit scheme for all its employees on permanent and pensionable terms.
 The scheme is administered by an independent investment management company and is funded by contributions from both the Bank and employees.
 Employees on short term contracts are entitled are entitled to gratuity which is paid at the end the contract.